deeprnd/llama_eats/README.md

 python -m unittest discover tests
 ```
 This will run all the test files located in the `tests` directory.

-## Limitations

-- The application uses mock data for the 3rd party delivery provider API.
-To use a real API, you would need to replace the `MockEatsAPI` with an actual implementation that communicates with the Uber Eats API.

-- Make sure to handle sensitive information, such as payment details, securely in a production environment.
-The current implementation is for demonstration purposes only and does not include proper security measures.

 ## Project File Structure Overview